zpainter/iassist/content/about/regional-report-2007-2008-canada.md

 provide access.

-In a related national activity, the Canada Institute for Scientific and Technical Information (CISTI), which is Canada\'s national science library, is sponsoring a new working group, known as Research Data Canada, to address issues raised in the Consultation on Access to Scientific Research Data, which have remained untouched for the most
+In a related national activity, the Canada Institute for Scientific and Technical Information (CISTI), which is Canada's national science library, is sponsoring a new working group, known as Research Data Canada, to address issues raised in the Consultation on Access to Scientific Research Data, which have remained untouched for the most